elastic/kibana/src/core/MIGRATION.md

 ### When does code go into a plugin, core, or packages?

 This is an impossible question to answer definitively for all circumstances.
-For each time this question is raised, we must carefully consider to what extent we think that code is relevant to almost everyone developing in Kbana, what license the code is shipping under, which teams are most appropriate to "own" that code, is the code stateless etc.
+For each time this question is raised, we must carefully consider to what extent we think that code is relevant to almost everyone developing in Kibana, what license the code is shipping under, which teams are most appropriate to "own" that code, is the code stateless etc.

 As a general rule of thumb, most code in Kibana should exist in plugins.
 Plugins are the most obvious way that we break Kibana down into sets of specialized domains with controls around interdependency communication and management.
 It's always possible to move code from a plugin into core if we ever decide to do so, but it's much more disruptive to move code from core to a plugin.